wodby/docs/docs/stacks/postgres/index.md

 PostgreSQL can be configured with the following [environment variables](https://github.com/wodby/postgres#environment-variables)

-## Local environment

-if you want to import your database, uncomment the line for `postgres-init` volume in your compose file.
-Create the volume directory `./postgres-init` in the same directory as the compose file and put there your `.sql .sql.gz .sh` file(s).
-All SQL files will be automatically imported once Postgres container has started.

 ## External access

 There are two ways to connect to a PostgreSQL server externally: publish port or set up an SSH tunnel.